Skip to content

-We specialize in providing thorough, data-driven, integrative psychological evaluations in a timely manner, and in the provision of individual, family and group therapies.
-We pride ourselves in the emphasis on collaboration with client, family members and caregivers, schools and agencies in a strengths-based approach to treatment needs.
+We specialize in providing thorough, data-driven, integrative psychological evaluations in a timely manner, and in the provision of individual, couples, family and group therapies.
+We pride ourselves in the emphasis on collaboration with each individual, family members and caregivers, schools and agencies in a strengths-based approach to treatment needs.

 We offer: